Declaration of martial law in Russell County, Alabama: Background

-In the 1930s the city authorities entered agreements with criminals to selectively enforce laws in exchange for contributions to the treasury.
+In the 1930s, the city authorities entered agreements with criminals to selectively enforce laws in exchange for contributions to the treasury.
 The numerous gambling halls and brothels would be raided to keep up pretences but faced only fines or 30-day suspensions of their licences.
 The three-man city commission was in league with the local crime lords who ran the liquor, gambling and prostitution rackets.
 Elections for the county sheriff, city police commissioner, and other offices were fixed with votes being bought for up to $10 each.
 Criminal elements even took seats on the chamber of commerce and school and hospital boards.
-Many of these men were also members of the Ku Klux Klan who held an annual torchlight parade and cross-burning in the city.
-Jury selection was rigged with many deceased residents remaining on the lists; if called to serve their places were taken by criminals.
+Many of these men were also members of the Ku Klux Klan, who held an annual torchlight parade and cross-burning in the city.
+Jury selection was rigged with many deceased residents remaining on the lists; if called to serve, their places were taken by criminals.

 Despite widespread illegal lotteries being exposed in the 1938 Ritz Café disaster during which 24 people were killed after a gambling house collapsed, the state governor refused to intervene.
 Fort Benning was expanded during World War II and at one point housed 80,000 troops, boosting the illegal economy.
-By an official army estimate some 80% of the soldiers visited Phenix City and more than half of their pay was spent there.
-The US Secretary of State for War Henry L. Stimson called Phenix "the wickedest city in America" and Major General George Patton, who was stationed at Fort Benning, proposed using his tanks to raze the city to the ground.
-The Shephard-Matthews crime syndicate, who had controlled a significant part of the city's economy for years, moved out of illegal enterprise in 1951.
-This move was welcomed by reform campaigners but led to increased lawlessness as their place was taken by less restrained criminals.
-By 1954 the illegal economy in the city was worth $100 million a year.
+An official Army estimate reported that some 80% of the soldiers visited Phenix City and more than half of their pay was spent there.
+The US Secretary of War Henry L. Stimson called Phenix "the wickedest city in America" and Major General George Patton, who was stationed at Fort Benning, proposed using his tanks to raze the city to the ground.
+The Shephard-Matthews crime syndicate, which had controlled a significant part of the city's economy for years, moved out of illegal enterprise in 1951.
+This move was welcomed by reform campaigners but led to increased lawlessness as its place was taken by less restrained criminals.
+By 1954, the illegal economy in the city was worth $100 million a year.